dane-leblanc/WODatHome/README.md

 4. `createdb WODatHome_db`
 5. `python run fetch.py`

 The last step may take up to five minutes to run.
 Once complete, the database will be filled and a sample user will already be registered.
-This user has a username of 'Test1' and a password set to whatever you picked in Step 4 of "Setting up your Secret file".
+This user has a username of 'Test1' and a password set to 'Password5'.
 This user will already have one stored workout.